ryanwdurham/Cascade-Valley-Painting/README.md

 ## 💼 Need a Website for Your Business?

-I build clean, professional websites for small and medium businesses — no templates, no page builders, just hand-crafted code tailored to your brand.
+I build clean, professional websites for small and medium businesses — no templates, no page builders, and no limitations.
+Every line of code is crafted around your brand, your goals, and your vision.
+The result is a site that looks unique, stands out from the competition, attracts more traffic, and converts visitors into real customers.

 📬 **Contact:** [github.com/ryanwdurham](https://github.com/ryanwdurham)